rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

   });
 ```

 3. Finally, we want to make the flag clickable and for it to call a function to update the state.
 The final test in the `TodoItem.spec.js` we want to create should simulate this behaviour.
-Implement the `it("call makImportant when clicked", () ` test by first simulating the click of our imporant-flag and asserting the function `markImportant()` to write is executed.
+Implement the `it("call makImportant when clicked", () ` test by first simulating the click of our important-flag and asserting the function `markImportant()` to write is executed.
 ```javascript
   it("call makImportant when clicked", () => {
     const wrapper = mount(TodoItem, {